ramiaquista/ramiaquista/README.md

 Currently available for a new job! 🔥

 ## Skills and Experience
-* 🔥 Firebase - Mysql - Postgres
+* 🔥 Firebase - MySQL - PostgreSQL
 * 📖 Python / Java / Ruby / HTML / CSS / JavaScript / React

 - 📫 How to reach me: ramiaquista70@gmail.com